U.S. venture firms raise $4.39 billion in third quarter

-SAN FRANCISCO (Reuters) - U.S. venture firms raised $4.39 billion last quarter, the smallest amount in two years, but still leaving the industry on track for one of the best fundraising years since the 2008 financial crisis.
+SAN FRANCISCO, Oct 7 (Reuters) - U.S. venture firms raised $4.39 billion last quarter, the smallest amount in two years, but still leaving the industry on track for one of the best fundraising years since the 2008 financial crisis.

 The National Venture Capital Association said 53 funds raised the cash, down from $6.51 billion a year ago and from $10.83 billion from the second quarter.